GluuFederation/docs-cb-prod/docs/source/index.md

 There are two supported deployment strategies:

-- Remote Couchbase installation, where Couchbase is on its own dedicated server(s).
-This is the recommended strategy for production scenarios.
+- [Local Couchbase installation](#local-installation), where both Gluu and Couchbase are residing on the same servers.
+OK for basic testing.

-- Local Couchbase installation, where both Gluu and Couchbase are residing on the same server(s).
+- [Remote Couchbase installation](#remote-installation), where Couchbase is on its own dedicated servers.
+Recommended for performance testing and production scenarios.

 ### Local installation